ucdrstdenis/cdsAsync/Documentation/PGSPI.md

-### An N Point Proposal for Perpetual Globally Sourced Passive Revenue Generation
+## An N Point Proposal for
+## Perpetual Globally Sourced Passive Revenue Generation
 #######  Concept © 2017 R.V.
 St. Denis.
 All Rights Reserved.

 ### PGSPRG submission contest
-The winning submission will be awarded Citation No. **00** and propoagated throughout all contributions, along with the other zero citations.
+The winning submission will be awarded Citation No. **00** and propogated throughout all contributions, along with the other zero citations.
 In order of the base value attached:
 - Citation **0** Reserved
 - Citation **00** Contest winner